woofers/use-contacts/packages/use-contacts/README.md

 - Under 690 bytes GZipped
 - Safely detect and fallback on unsupported browsers using `isSupported` method.
 - Closes eye dropper when corresponding component is unmounted.
-- Provides explicit `close` method to cancel promise (contact picker still remains open).
+- Provides explicit `cancel` method to abort the promise (contact picker still remains open).

 ## Installation